DocketNumber: 76-2166

 Schreiner was the lineman who operated the electric line truck controls.
 On the day in question he became ill, and the foreman took his place.
 Although warned by the foreman to stay away from the equipment, Schreiner was touching the trailer attached to the electric line truck when the truck’s boom touched an overhead primary wire.
 This energized the equipment, and Schreiner was electrocuted.
 It was stipulated that neither truck was grounded or barricaded.

-An OSHA compliance officer, after inspecting the worksite, cited the company for a serious violation of 29 C.F.R. § 1926.955(a)(6)(ii), and hence the Act, for failing either to ground or to barricade the truck.
+An OSHA compliance officer, after inspecting the worksite, cited the company for a serious violation of 29 C.F.R. § 1926.-955(a)(6)(H), and hence the Act, for failing either to ground or to barricade the truck.
 Following a timely contest of the citation pursuant to § 10(c) of the Act, 29 U.S.C. § 659(c), the Secretary filed a formal complaint before the Review Commission.
 The company denied the allegation.
 The case was submitted on stipulated facts to an administrative law judge, who vacated the citation.
-Discretionary review under § 12(j), 29 U.S.C. § 661(i), was granted by the Commission, which, with one member dissenting, reversed the ALJ's decision, found the company in serious violation of the Act for failure to comply with § 1926.955(a)(6)(ii), and assessed a $600 penalty.
+Discretionary review under § 12(j), 29 U.S.C. § 661(i), was granted by the Commission, which, with one member dissenting, reversed the ALJ’s decision, found the company in serious violation of the Act for failure to comply with § 1926.-955(a)(6)(H), and assessed a $600 penalty.

-The company argues that the applicable section of the regulations was not § 1926.955(a)(6)(ii) but § 1926.952(c)(2), which was complied with.
+The company argues that the applicable section of the regulations was not § 1926.-955(a)(6)(ii) but § 1926.952(c)(2), which was complied with.
 An alternative contention is that the regulations are so vague and confusing that the company could not reasonably have foreseen the applicability of § 1926.955(a)(6)(ii), and they therefore violate the due process clause of the Fifth Amendment.

-The regulations that govern the work in question here are found in subpart V, entitled "Power Transmission and Distribution," of the Safety and Health Regulations for Construction, 29 C.F.R. § 1926.950 et seq.
+The regulations that govern the work in question here are found in subpart V, entitled “Power Transmission and Distribution,” of the Safety and Health Regulations for Construction, 29 C.F.R. § 1926.950 et seq.
 Subpart V begins with a section prescribing general standards, § 1926.950, and then goes on to prescribe standards on tools and protective equipment, § 1926.951, and mechanical equipment, § 1926.952; on material handling, § 1926.953; and on grounding, § 1926.954.
 Then follow three sections dealing with types of construction work, work on overhead lines, § 1926.955, work on underground lines, § 1926.956, and work in energized substations, § 1926.957.
-Other sections not relevant here, §§ 1926.958 and 1926.959, and a definitional section, § 1926.960, complete the subtitle.
-Not surprisingly, the sections on equipment, which focus on the physical condition of the equipment and the manner in which it should be operated, overlap to some extent with the sections on types of construction work, which focus on how the work is to be conducted.
-The provision the company contends is applicable appears in the section dealing with mechanical equipment, § 1926.952; the provision the Secretary asserts is in the section dealing with work on overhead lines, § 1926.955.
+Other sections not relevant here, §§ 1926.958 and

 The provision on which the company relies and its context are as follows: